webdevjeffus/webdevjeffus.github.io/blog/cmd-line-cheats.md

 * **rmdir [PATH]**    Remove directory at specified location.

 #### strings [FILENAME] - *Strings*
-Finds and prints to the terminal all strings within an executable file.
+Finds and prints to the terminal all strings within an executable file FILENAME.

 #### subl - *Sublime text editor*
 Opens Sublime Text, if it has been specified in .gitconfig as preferred text editor.
 * **subl [FILENAME]** Opens specified file in Sublime.
-* **subl .** (subl /<dot/>) Opens current directory, along with all files and subdirectories, in Sublime.
+* **subl .**  Opens current directory, along with all files and subdirectories, in Sublime.

 #### sudo - *(Add entry)*

 #### tail [FILENAME] - *Tail*
-Prints last ten lines of file to terminal.
+Prints last ten lines of file FILENAME to terminal.
 * tail -[INTEGER] Prints last INTEGER lines of file to terminal.

 #### top - *Top*